 - PFW Level I (Mother Baby Unit MBU)

-- Arrive at 8:30 am (or after orientation if first day of clerkship) to the 14th floor PFW.
-Upon arrival, ask unit Secretary to notify an Attending of your arrival (Pedi 1, 2 or 3 on Voalte).
-While waiting for attending to meet you in the 14th floor workroom, review posted articles.
+- Arrive at 8:30 am (or after orientation if first day of clerkship) to the 14th floor PFW Workroom.
+Upon arrival please ask unit Secretary to notify an Attending of your arrival (Pedi 1, 2 or 3 on Voalte).
+While waiting for attending to meet you in the 14th floor workroom please review posted articles.

-- Workroom: 14th floor Physician Dictation Room- F.1450.15.
-Enter through the single door behind 14th floor security desk; make your first left and the room will be first door on the left.
+- O Workroom: 14th floor Physician Dictation Room- F.1450.15.
+Enter through the single door behind the security desk located on the 14th floor; make your first left and the room will be the first door on the left.

 - Wear scrubs or professional clothing

-- Follow 2-4 patients at all times
+- o Follow 2-4 patients at a time

+- o Write daily notes.
+Notes should be titled "Medical Student Note".
+Notes should be signed and dated by the student.
+Notes do NOT need to be cosigned by a resident or attending.

-- Bring your own stethoscope
+- o Bring your own stethoscope